MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

 ## 8. Test your static web app

 1. In a browser, open your static web app.
-1. Interact with the app to sign in in, view public and private information, and sign out again.
+1. Interact with the app to sign in, view public and private information, and sign out again.

 ## 9. Clean up all resources used in this article series